eclipse-thingweb/playground/README.md

 ## Examples

-- Some example Thing Descriptions are provided in the Examples folder of the root directory.
-There are both valid and not valid ones.
+- Some example Thing Descriptions are provided in the Examples folder at directory WebContent/Examples.
+There are both valid and invalid ones.

 ## Troubleshooting